bestia-dev/QVS20/DEVELOPMENT.md

 ### 4. Manually write an implementation for a struct

-Having a struct it is fairly easy to write an implementation that reads and writes data to the qvs20 format.
+Having a struct for rows and one for vector of rows, it is fairly easy to write an implementation that reads and writes data to the qvs20 format.
 Most of the code is just boilerplate.
 `clear; cargo run --example example_04_manual_derive`

 [comment]: # (lmake_md_to_doc_comments end D)